PubInv/freespireco/proposal.md

 nor is this work "researchy" enough to be especially compelling to researchers interested primarily in academic publication.

+However, the Frictionless Production Model can develop devices which would never be developed if motivated purely by a profit motive.
+An example of such a device is an extremely rugged, easy-to-build oxygen concentrator that emphasizes repairability.
+Such a device is acutely needed at present in low-income countries, but the demand may fade, making it difficult for a for-profit business to justify development costs.

 ## "Small-run" Production

 As devices become ready for use, we believe the strategy of moving to "small-run production" of protypes, on the scale of 10s rather than 100s, allows for both hiqh-quality testing and compelling demonstrations of the value of the technology.
-As project reach "small-run production" readiness, additional money is required, which we estimate at $50,000 per project.
+As project reach "small-run production" readiness, additional money is required, which we estimate at $30,000 per project.
 "Small-run production" devices do not take on regulatory approval, but are aimed at research and testing institutions.
 This strategy has been moderately effective for the VentMon, which produced and